harvspex/lexiconizer/README.md

 # Lexiconizer
-A refactor of my solution for the following requirements.
+A refactor of my solution to the following programming puzzle.
 Given a text input:
 - Count the number of occurrences of each word.
 - Find each word's list of "neighbours".
 A neighbour is any other word of the same length, which differs by only one character.
 - Write this information to file.
 Both the lexicon and neighbour lists must each be in alphabetical order.
 - The goal is to get the fastest runtime possible.
 - To increase the difficulty, built-in sorting methods and data structures were not allowed.
-However, the optimisations still greatly enhance speed when using built-ins.
-A built-in version is provided for comparison.
+However, the optimisations still greatly enhance speed, even when using built-ins.
+Options using built-ins are provided for comparison.

 ## How it works